With so much going on for students at the University of Waikato, it pays to know your campus.

 Te Kohanga Reo o Poike is a language nest of Te Reo Māori located at the Windermere campus for tamariki of students and the local community.

-Ako Awe provides a range of learning support for students.
-Located in the Te Aongahoro building (A Block) at the Windermere campus and on Level one at the Bongard Centre, staff can assist students with a wide range of study-related concerns.
+Learning support facilitators are located in the Te Aongahoro building (A Block) at the Windermere campus and on Level one at the Bongard Centre, staff can assist students with a wide range of study-related concerns.
 The main focus is to help students acquire the skills to become independent, self-directed learners.

 Library services and computer labs